yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Purpose

 - Demonstrate signs of the original inhabitants, design, or goal of the dungeon.
-Displays its age and current use.
+Display its age and current use wherever possible.
-- Consider was the dungeon was used for, and what is it used for now.
+- Consider what the dungeon was used for, and what is it used for now.
-- What was the dungeon designed to keep out?
+- Consider what was the dungeon designed to keep out?
 What was it designed to keep _in_?

 ### Levels